Sinrock/Projectrack/README.md

 Please make sure to update tests as appropriate.

 ## License
-This gem is available as open source under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license.
+This gem is available under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license.